Sandon Primary Academy

 The academy also has a swimming pool that is used to support and enhance the learning of its pupils as well as boasting many other outdoor learning opportunity areas such as a MUGA (Mutli-Use Games Area), golf course, forest and BBQ hut .
 An established before and after-school club is also offered at Sandon Primary Academy.

-Findings from our most recent OFSTED report rated 'outstanding' July 2017 state that 'Pupils who have special educational needs and/or disabilities make high rates of progress and the additional support that these pupils receive is excellent.'
+Findings from our most recent OFSTED report rated 'outstanding' June 2024 state that All pupils, including those with special educational needs and/or disabilities (SEND) are doing very well across the ambitious curriculum.

 Contact name Lyndsay Colclough, Kate Burrows